The ULTIMATE guide to Hoi An tailors (with prices)

 What we ordered at Tuong Tailor

 I’d been needing a simple pair of black pants for aaaages and hadn’t found anything, so I got a black linen pair made at Tuong.
-Unfortunately I accidentally left these in London at a friend’s house so I don’t have them with me to take photos, but I’ll update this post when I get back to them in December.
+Unfortunately I accidentally left these in London at a friend’s house so I don’t have them with me to take photos, but I’ll update this post when I reunite with them.

-And Mum got this jacket made, it’s modelled off this Zara jacket which she bought years ago and both of us love the shaping.
-Tuong were the only ones with this rope pattern and it was exactly what she was looking for.
+And Mum got this jacket made, it’s modelled off this Zara jacket which she bought years ago and both of us love the shaping (I’ve had three made at other tailors).
+Tuong were the only ones with this nautical rope pattern and it was exactly what she was looking for.

 45 Thu Tailor